home

 Where students make deep connections, drive innovative thinking, and inspire collaboration

-The Robert D. Clark Honors College offers a small, liberal arts college experience with the added benefit of a major research university and its cutting-edge research faculty and facilities.
-Our small, discussion-based class sizes – capped at 19 – allow students to develop one-on-one relationships with faculty members, and you’ll learn with CHC students from majors across the UO campus.
-At the Honors College, there is a clear pathway toward involvement in hands-on research, along with access to internships and other career opportunities.
+The Robert D. Clark Honors College offers a small, liberal arts college experience with the added benefit of a major research university and its cutting-edge faculty and facilities.
+Our small, discussion-based class sizes – capped at 19 – allow you to develop one-on-one relationships with faculty members and learn with CHC students from majors across the UO campus.
+At the Honors College, we offer a path to involvement in hands-on research, along with access to internships and other career opportunities.

 You'll find our checklist and New Students Events Calendar helpful.